 As your big business-idea becomes a reality, it’s time to start thinking about the structure of your business.
 What types of software systems do you need in place to work efficiently?
 How will you process phone calls, work orders, purchase orders, sales, deliveries, etc.?
 Eventually, every business will develop and utilize operational systems.
 However, your goal should be to establish certain operational systems BEFORE you open your business.
 Why?
-Because business efficiency matters.
+Because in business, efficiency matters.
 The more organized you are when you open, the fewer problems you’re likely to have after you open.
-Creating workflow systems in your business can streamline your processes and procedures.
+Creating workflow systems in your company can streamline your processes and increase business efficiency.

 00:30 – What are the basic systems that I need in my Start-Up business?

 08:32 – Operating Statements

 11:08 – The Net Profit Margin Ratio

 14:17 – Inventory to Sales Ratio

 20:23 – How do we find these KPIs?

 Having streamlined processes and procedures makes your employees more self-sufficient and increases business efficiency.
 Therefore, you have more freedom to concentrate on your business as a whole rather than on finite day-to-day operations.
 Now, I’ve owned and operated several businesses, and I’ve worked with hundreds of business owners over the past 20 years.
 I’ve seen entrepreneurs institute a wide range of systems in their businesses, and I’ve tried quite a few myself.
 So when it comes down to systems, I feel like I know a thing or two, and I believe there are 3 basic systems every business owner needs.